Nuke agency pitches plutonium pits for Savannah River Site

 "The Department of Energy has been trying to shut down the MOX project for years, breaking a promise to the people of South Carolina and breaking federal law along the way," McMaster said.
 "We will not accept it, and we will fight every step of the way to make sure South Carolina's interests are protected."

 Several studies are needed and environmental concerns are to be addressed before dilute-and-dispose can fully proceed, according to a U.S. Environmental Protection Agency letter sent on April 2.
-The EPA said agency involvement in the matter would be "premature."
+The EPA said agency involvement in the matter at this point would be "premature."

 Comments